SkunSHD/SpheresInWaves/README.md

 - keep an ability to end a wave (10 spheres within the close radius)

 #### Other Game Features:
-- Blueprints are used for WaveScoreWidget though the most part of the game logic is written in C++
+- Blueprints are used but only a bit (WaveScoreWidget).
+The most part of the game's logic is written in C++
-- All settings are blueprint editable
+- All settings are blueprint editable (min radius, number of spheres to spawn, etc.)
-- UI for wave score and amount of destroyed spheres
+- UI for the wave number and the amount of destroyed spheres
-- Each new sphere is decreased in size by editable value and there is a minimum size
+- Each new sphere is decreased in size by editable value and there is a minimum size fot it
+- Debug Drawings which can be enabled in game mode settings (allow to see min/max radius, sphere offset)